This section covers everything you need to know about operating vehicles at Burning Man.

 The only Mutant Vehicles allowed to enter Black Rock City are those that have received an email from the DMV inviting the vehicle to go through final inspection on the playa for a Mutant Vehicle license.
 For more on these see the DMV page.

 If you have a physical disability, you should be able to receive a disabled license from the DMV.
 Pre-registration is preferred whenever possible.
 Please go here to find out more about vehicles and transportation for those with disabilities.
 NOTE: Mobility Scooters and Electric Wheelchairs are allowed without licensing for persons with disabilities.

 These vehicles are crucial to the safety and operation of our event.

-In terms of powered bicycles, we follow Nevada state law on what is classified as an electric bicycle (and hence entitled to be treated as a standard bicycle in terms of state traffic regulations).
-The Black Rock Department of Mutant Vehicles does not require registration or licensing for anything fitting these criteria.
+In terms of powered bicycles, we allow eBikes that conform to the Nevada state law on what is classified as an electric bicycle.
+The Department of Mutant Vehicles does not require registration or licensing for anything fitting these criteria.

 Electric bicycles as defined by Nevada state law may operate during the event without any sort of license.
 That definition is as follows:

 - “Electric bicycle” means a device upon which a person may ride, having two or three wheels, or every such device generally recognized as a bicycle that has fully operable pedals and is propelled by a small electric engine which produces not more than 1 gross brake horsepower and which produces not more than 750 watts final output, and:

 - Is designed to travel on not more than three wheels in contact with the ground but is not a tractor; and